JornVernee/JornVernee.github.io/_posts/2023-08-18-debugging-jit.markdown

 The thing to focus on is the `[Disassembly]` section of the output.
 Even though our `payload` method is empty, there is still quite a bit of code generated by the JIT.
 We are of course running in a virtual machine, and there is some additional code needed to make it work.
-If we're just interested in the assembly generated for the contents of the `payload` method, then all of the above is irrelevant.
-After all, the `payload` method is empty, so the above code is purely auxiliary code.
+If we're just interested in the assembly generated for the contents of the `payload` method, then most of the above is irrelevant.
 However, I will walk through it once so that we know which parts we can typically ignore:

-Setting up the stack frame.
-Allocates a bit of memory on the thread's stack, and saves the contents of the `rbp` register to the stack.

 ```text
 0x000001c6bacb0c00:   sub             rsp, 0x18
 0x000001c6bacb0c07:   mov             qword ptr [rsp + 0x10], rbp
 ```

-NMethod entry barrier. 'nmethod' is the name for a compiled Java method in HotSpot.
-The nmethod entry barrier is need to make some GCs work.
-I won't get into that right now:
+Setting up the stack frame.
+Allocates a bit of memory on the thread's stack, and saves the contents of the `rbp` register to the stack.

 ```text
 0x000001c6bacb0c0c:   cmp             dword ptr [r15 + 0x20], 0
 0x000001c6bacb0c14:   jne             0x1c6bacb0c43
 ```

-Cleaning up the frame:
+NMethod entry barrier. 'nmethod' is the name for a compiled Java method in HotSpot.
+The nmethod entry barrier is needed to make some GCs work.
+I won't get into that right now.

 ```text
 0x000001c6bacb0c1a:   add             rsp, 0x10
 0x000001c6bacb0c1e:   pop             rbp
 ```

-Safepoint poll.
-The VM needs threads to occasionally poll for safe points.
-At a safe point, the JVM state for the current thread is fully known and recoverable.
-This is a point in the code where the VM might want to inspect the thread to do various VM operations.
+Cleaning up the frame.

 ```text
 0x000001c6bacb0c1f:   cmp             rsp, qword ptr [r15 + 0x378]